-"Now, now, Miss Thawley," Sir Joseph's voice was openly disproving, "Didn't you read the dossier provided by the Society?"
+"Now, now, Miss Thawley," Sir Joseph's voice was openly disproving, "didn't you read the dossier provided by the Society?"

 Margaret couldn't find her voice, being put on the spot always made her stammer and forget what was in her head.
-That Sir Joseph and the incredibly good-looking Rizal were both staring at her expectantly made it all the worse.
-Nervously, she gripped the pen and tapped it on the paper as her mind searched for words.
+That Sir Joseph and the incredibly goodlooking Rizal were both staring at her expectantly made it all the worse.
+Nervously, she readjusted her grip on the pen and tapped it on the paper as her mind searched for words.

 "M'una.
 Mag-awitan muna tayo bago..." the soft-spoken words drew her eyes to Rizal's face.
 Margaret had no idea what he said, but it sounded lyrical.
 Even more comely was the way his face darkened as Sir Joseph chuckled.
-"My apologies young Miss, you remind me of a songbird.
+"My apologies, young Miss, you remind me of a songbird.
+It is a saying in my native tongue, Tagalog.
 I simply said 'take a minute, sing your song first' to calm you, yes.
 Say words out loud to ease your upset."